Luhansk International Airport: Closure and destruction

+On the night of September 1, the last remaining Ukrainian soldiers left the ruined airport, after 146 days of defending.

+On September 4, the airport finally fell to the separatists.

+The airport terminal had been completely demolished by 2015, and eventually in 2019, a road was built over the rubble, where a museum of Luhansk People's Republic military equipment now sits on the runway.

+In 2022, Russia reportedly set up a helicopter base on the site of former Luhansk International Airport.

+As of August 2023, the Russian Air Force has begun basing Kamov Ka-52 attack helicopters at the airport apron and runway, to help support its troops its ongoing invasion of Ukraine.

+On October 17, 2023, as a part of Operation Dragonfly, the Ukrainian military struck the airport with MGM-140 ATACMS tactical ballistic missiles, leading to the destruction of multiple helicopters of the Russian Air Force.

 Airlines and destinations

 From December 2009 to its closure in 2014, Luhansk International Airport was a base airport of the Ukrainian airline UTair-Ukraine.

 Other airlines such as Ukraine International Airlines and Motor Sich Airlines also operated into Luhansk airport.

-Defunct Ukrainian Airline Lugansk Airlines was based out of the airport.
-But had declared bankruptcy in 2010.
+Defunct Ukrainian Airline Lugansk Airlines was based out of the airport before it declared bankruptcy in 2010.

 Tavrey Airlines had operated into Luhansk Airport but declared bankruptcy in 2008.